AllarVi/Pace/README.md

 # Pace
 Hybrid mobile app for team management

-## Setup
+## Getting Started
+* Clone this repository: `git clone https://github.com/aglo35/Pace.git`.
+* Run `npm install` from the project root.
+* Install the ionic CLI (`npm install -g ionic`)
+* Add mobile platform `ionic platform add ios`
+* Run `ionic emulate ios` in a terminal from the project root.

-Going to write when in need to set up on another machine...
+NB!
+Going to finish the documentation when in need to set up on another machine...

 ## File structure